annaaghila1995/tv_shows/README.md

 **Application**

 This is a simple application to show the tv-shows details based on genres like drama, comedy, family, romance etc..
+By clicking on each tv-shows it will take to page which contains all the details of that tv-show like episodes, casting etc..

 **Steps to run the application**